-By categorising sexual behaviours, the setting can work with other agencies to the same standardised criteria when making decisions and can protect children with a multi-agency approach.
-The setting recognises that it is vital that professionals agree on how behaviours should be categorised regardless of culture, faith, beliefs, and their own experiences or values.
+By categorising sexual behaviours, Burstow Primary School can work with other agencies to the same standardised criteria when making decisions and can protect children with a multi-agency approach.

+Burstow Primary School recognises that it is vital that professionals agree on how behaviours should be categorised regardless of culture, faith, beliefs, and their own experiences or values.